timing71/livetiming-core/README.md

   source, convert it to the universal format and broadcast it across the network via the master router
 - **Master router** - Crossbar WAMP router
-- **livetiming-directory** - keeps a list of running timing services
-- **livetiming-dvr** - records all running timing services and publishes completed recordings to the configured recordings directory
 - **livetiming-recordings** - manages the recordings catalogue from a directory on the local filesystem
-- **livetiming-scheduler** - starts and stops timing services based on a schedule from Google Calendar

 Some additional commandline tools are also provided: